intelowlproject/GreedyBear/README.md

 This project was started as a personal Christmas project by [Matteo Lodi](https://twitter.com/matte_lodi) in 2021.

 Special thanks to:
 * [Tim Leonhard](https://github.com/regulartim) for having greatly improved the project and added Machine Learning Models during his master thesis.
-He's the actual Principal Mantainer.
+He's the current Principal Maintainer.
 * [Martina Carella](https://github.com/carellamartina) for having created the GUI during her master thesis.
 * [Daniele Rosetti](https://github.com/drosetti) for helping maintaining the Frontend.